jan-wo/handy-bash/README.md

 # handy-bash
 ### Small library of usefull bash scripts
-Note that symbols ($number) in the following list represents positional arguments.
+Note that symbols ($number) in the following list represent positional arguments.
 Inspect scripts for more details.

 ### short descriptions: